Raanjhanaa (soundtrack)

 Raanjhanaa is the soundtrack album, composed by A. R. Rahman of the 2013 Hindi film of the same name, directed by Anand L. Rai and starring Dhanush, Sonam Kapoor and Abhay Deol in the lead roles.
 The film is produced by Krishika Lulla under the banner Eros International.
-The lyrics of the original version were written by Irshad Kamil whereas the Tamil lyrics were written by poet Vairamuthu.
+The lyrics of the original version were written by Irshad Kamil whereas the Tamil lyrics were written by Madhan Karky, Kabilan & Vairamuthu.
 The soundtrack album features nine original tracks.
 The music of the original version of the soundtrack was released on the co-branded record labels Sony Music India and Eros Music on 11 June 2013 and the Tamil version on 24 June 2013.